 All departments have displays in their areas which link subject areas to future careers.
 This allows students to reflect on the different options they can look into in their future if they enjoy or excel in a subject.
-Heads of Department take opportunities to link their subject to careers in their curriculum and lesson planning and produce a curriculum audit which shows links across KS3, KS4 and KS5 to careers.

 11.Information, Advice and Guidance